TusKANNy/seismic/README.md

 ### ⚡ Installation

-The easiest way to install Seismic is via its Python interface that can be installed via pip.
-Check our Python usage guide for details [docs/PythonUsage.md](docs/PythonUsage.md)
+The easiest way to install Seismic is via its Python interface that can be installed in two different ways: 1) the easiest way is via pip [docs/PythonUsage.md](docs/PythonUsage.md) or 2) via Rust compilation that allows deeper hardware optimizations [docs/PythonUsage.md](docs/PythonUsage.md).

-A detailed installation guide that includes deeper performance optimizations is available at [docs/Installation.md](docs/Installation.md)

 ### 🚀 Quick Start